Grow vegetables from scraps made easy. Simply use the scraps from your store-bought vegetables. Add water, then dirt, and you’re good to go.

 Do some research to see what might be best for the veggies you’re growing.
 Feel free to experiment with a few different methods over time to see how the results vary.

 4. IF YOU GROW IN WATER, TRANSFER TO SOIL AFTER A FEW DAYS

 Although some veggies will do fine in just water, most of them will do better in the long run if they are eventually transferred to soil.

-Celery, for example, usually needs to be planted in soil after being in water for about three days.
+Celery, for example, usually needs to be planted in the soil after being in the water for about three days.

 5. WATER AND TRIM BACK FREQUENTLY

 We’re lucky that we’ve been getting so much rain here in Southern California.
 We’ve definitely been able to take it easy lately with our garden and let nature do its work!